 After the Portland Gale of 1898 wreaked havoc on the coast and, consequently, the fishing and whaling industries, the settlement evolved into an art colony and a summer retreat.
 While mariners still make a living here today, they're now joined by sculptors and landscape painters as well as droves of sightseers seeking fresh seafood and sugary malassadas (Portuguese doughnuts).

-For decades this tourist haven has attracted members of the LGBT (lesbian, gay, bisexual and transgender) community as well.
-Rainbow flags fly from countless wood-shingled residences and businesses nearly year-round, though it's in summer that this sleepy New England village transforms into an East Coast mecca for gays and lesbians.
+For decades this tourist haven has attracted members of the LGBTQ+ community as well.
+Rainbow flags fly from countless wood-shingled residences and businesses nearly year-round, though it's in summer that this sleepy New England village transforms into an East Coast hot spot for all.
 In season, glib drag queens are out in force along Commercial Street, handing out show flyers to the throngs of vacationers — from gray-haired same-sex couples to families with kids to club-happy twentysomethings — who descend upon Provincetown come Memorial Day weekend.

-Ask a repeat visitor why he or she keeps returning and you'll get a response peppered with adjectives like “diverse” and “outrageous” — two words that aptly describe the pinnacle of P-town's summertime LGBT festivities, Carnival Week , an over-the-top bash held in mid-August.
+Ask a repeat visitor why he or she keeps returning and you'll get a response peppered with adjectives like “diverse” and “outrageous” — two words that aptly describe the pinnacle of P-town's summertime LGBTQ+-themed festivities, Carnival Week , an over-the-top bash held in mid-August.
 But, gay or straight, young or old, married or single, everyone knows a trip to Provincetown is all about letting loose, being yourself and just having fun.

 Another way to get around is the Provincetown Trolley.
-The 40-minute narrated tour begins in front of Town Hall, 260 Commercial St., and also makes stops at the Provincetown Art Association and Museum and the Province Lands Visitor Center.
-The fare is $17; $15 (ages 62+); $5 (ages 0-12).
-Phone (508) 487-9483 for the trolley schedule.
+The 45-minute narrated tour begins in front of Town Hall, 260 Commercial St., and also makes stops at the Provincetown Art Association and Museum and the Province Lands Visitor Center.

 As you might expect, P-town vendors peddle plenty of ocean-inspired bric-a-brac, everything from hand-painted decorative seashells to lobster salt and pepper shakers.
 The king of nautical knickknacks and apparel is Marine Specialties (235 Commercial St.), its maze of clothes racks and overloaded sales bins a veritable treasure-trove for bargain hunters.
 Of course, we'd be misleading you if we didn't mention this army-navy store also sells a lot of junk.
 But the random inventory, emphasized by oddly intermingled commodities like gas masks, salvaged buoys, Hello Kitty purses and feather boas, is part of the merchant's allure.